canopas/web-developer-roadmap-2023/README.md

 ## Practical 10
 - Random Quote Generator
+  - Use [random quotes API](https://api.whatdoestrumpthink.com/api/v1/quotes/random) and get random quotes.
   - Display random technical quotes each time when the user refreshes the page or clicks a button.
-  - Store an array of quotes and use JavaScript to randomly select and display one of them.

 ## Practical 11
 - Interactive Form Validation
   - Create a form containing fields like name, email, phone, and password with placeholder.
   - Implement form validation using JavaScript.
   - Validate input fields for required values, email formats, password strength, and other criteria. - Display error messages for invalid inputs in red color.
-  - If all validations will be pass, submit form using AJAX to previously created registartion code in PHP and show popup with success message.
+  - If all validations pass, submit button click should  insert the data into table (without refreshing the page - Use AJAX) and show popup with success message

 # TypeScript